 North America - SAT & ACT Entrance Exams

 Many students now also take the PSAT/NMSQT (Practice SAT/National Merit Scholarship Program) in October of Grade 11/Year 12 before they take the SAT.
 This test measures knowledge and skills in reading, writing and maths and the scores range from 320 to 1520.
-Tests are taken within school, not online.
+Tests are taken in school, not online.
 By taking the PSAT/NMSQT early, students may meet the requirements to enter the National Merit® Scholarship Program, an academic competition for recognition and scholarships.

 UK - A Levels

-In the British school system, A Levels are the 2-year Advanced Level qualifications which students take after they have completed their GCSEs and they are what universities use to gauge the academic level of a potential student.
-It is worth noting that UK universities will not consider a candidate for entry unless they have passed GCSE Maths and English Language with a minimum grade 4 or C. Students usually take 3 to 4 subjects and are graded A* to U (A* to E are a pass).
+In the British school system, A Levels are the 2-year Advanced Level qualifications which students take after they have completed their GCSEs, and they are what universities use to gauge the academic level of a potential student.
+It is worth noting that UK universities will not consider a candidate for entry unless they have passed GCSE Maths and English Language with a minimum grade 4 or C. Students usually take 3-4 subjects and are graded A* to U (A* to E are a pass).
 Please note that students in Cayman still take AS Levels in Year 12 but these have been phased out in the UK.
 Taking these exams halfway through the A Level course gives Cayman students an advantage, as their AS Level results give both the school and the university a benchmark to predict how the student will do at A Level in Year 13.
 AS Levels also contribute 40% of the marks of a full A Level.
 Students then have the chance of retaking their AS Levels in January of Year 13 if needed.

 Some US and Canadian universities offer students credits for their first year if they have taken certain subjects at A Level, and these credits are applied when you get to the university.
-You often have a choice of whether you want to apply the credits at the beginning of the course, and skip a few courses, or apply the credits at the end and completely blow your final result out of the water!
+You often have a choice of whether you want to apply the credits at the beginning of the programme, and skip a few courses, or apply the credits at the end and completely blow your final result out of the water!
 The policy varies from university to university, so make sure to investigate what they offer.

 If the university does not want to give you credit for your A Level course, it is often because they don’t understand the depth of the course you took.
 In such cases, your Cayman school is always very willing to send the US or Canadian university the syllabus of the course you took.
 Once they see this, they will be far more likely to understand the depth and breadth of your A Level and be willing to give you credit for it.